Red Currant Bakery

 • Cut the cooled cake into 12 rectangles by first cutting it into 4ths and then cut each quarter into 3rds.

-• Slice each piece of cake in half so that you are left with two layers – a top and a bottom of each rectangle of cake.
+• Slice each piece of cake in half so that you are left with two layers.

-• Either pipe, using a piping bag, or an offset spatula to evenly spread the cream filling mixture onto the bottom layer of each piece of cake.
+• Using a piping bag, or an offset spatula, spread the cream filling onto the bottom layer of each piece of cake.
 Then, top with the corresponding top layer.
 You now have 12 slices of assembled bienenstich cake.

 Overhead view of Bienenstich cut into 12 portions.